nevinera/quiet_quality/README.md

 * `colorize`: by default, `bin/qq` will include color codes in its output, to make failing tools easier to spot, and messages easier to read.
 But you can supply `colorize: false` to tell it not to do that if you don't want them.
+* `message_format`: you can specify a format string with which to render the messages, which interpolates values with various formatting flags.
+Details given in the "Message Formatting" section below.

 And then each tool can have an entry, within which `changed_files` and `filter_messages` can be specified - the tool-specific settings override the